Asmaabegum/cursor-ai-assignment/README.md

 #Issues Encountered
 1. Claude Code Extension Not Found

-I searched the Cursor Marketplace for:
+   I searched the Cursor Marketplace for: Claude Code, Codex No matching extension was available.

-Claude Code
-Claude
-Anthropic

-No matching extension was available.

 2. Codex Extension Not Found
    I searched for Codex in the Marketplace but could not find the extension.

-Resolution
+#Resolution
 I documented the issue and proceeded with the remaining assignment requirements.

-Outcome
+#Outcome
 Successfully installed Cursor IDE, explored the Marketplace, created a GitHub repository, documented the process, and published the repository publicly.